axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng.8.md

   - `--chroot \<dir\>` or `-C \<dir\>`

     Change root to the specified directory.
 The configuration file is read after chrooting so, the configuration file must be available within the `chroot`.
-That way it is also possible to reload the {{% productparam "syslog-ng" %}} configuration after chrooting.
+That way it is also possible to reload the {{% param "product.syslog-ng" %}} configuration after chrooting.
 However, note that the `--user` and `--group`options are resolved before chrooting.

   - `--control \<file\>` or `-c\<file\>`